 Wild places, like open areas with sun on the edges of the woods will be good, and on the peripheries of farms that grow crops you'd like to eat.
 Choose the beefiest looking dandelion rosettes you can find, as those will have the biggest crowns with the largest proportion of that tender, delicious stem.

-Like leeks, dandelion crowns are dirty buggers.
+Dandelion crowns are dirty.
 My suggestion is to wash them, then wash them again, finally, to cook them, blanch them in salted water, then transfer to a bowl of warm water (cold temperatures are less conducive to loosening grit) swish them, and finally dry on towels before cooking, which is probably better described as reheating.